awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-sendlogbundletos3bucket.md

   Description: \(Optional\) S3 path for the collected logs\.

+**Required IAM Permissions**

+The `AutomationAssumeRole` requires the following actions to successfully run the Automation document\.

 It is recommended that the EC2 instance receiving the command has an IAM role with the **AmazonSSMManagedInstanceCore** Amazon managed policy attached\.
 The user must have at least **ssm:ExecuteAutomation** and **ssm:SendCommand** to run the automation and send the command to the instance, plus **ssm:GetAutomationExecution** to be able to read the automation output\.

  **Document Steps**